Matthew Olosunde

-Matthew Olawale Olosunde (born March 7, 1998) is an American professional soccer player who plays as a right-back.
+Matthew Olawale Olosunde (born March 7, 1998) is an American professional soccer player who plays as a right-back for NIFL Premiership club Carrick Rangers.

 Club career

 New York Red Bulls

 Born in Philadelphia and raised in Trenton, New Jersey, Olosunde began his career at New York Red Bulls Academy as a right-winger, and represented the club's under-16 and under-18 academy teams.

 On August 16, 2014, he played 71 minutes for the New York Red Bulls Reserves in a 1–0 win over the Wilmington Hammerheads in the United Soccer League.

 Having verbally committed to play college soccer at Duke University, Olosunde left the Red Bulls following the 2015 FIFA Under-17 World Cup to further his education.

 Manchester United

 In January 2016, it was announced that Olosunde would join Premier League club Manchester United.
 It was reported that the club had offered him online courses at the University of Oxford to persuade him to join.
 He received international clearance and officially joined the team on March 11.

 He initially joined the Under-18 set-up, and was promoted to the Under-23 team ahead of the 2016–17 season.
 He made 18 appearances in his inaugural Premier League 2 campaign.

 In April 2017, Olosunde was nominated for the club's Goal of the Month Award for his solo effort against Real Salt Lake in the Dallas Cup.

 The following month, he traveled with the first team squad to Premier League games against Arsenal and Tottenham Hotspur.
 In June 2019, Olosunde was released by Manchester United.